cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.1.1v1
 Legacy authentication SHALL be blocked.

-- _Rationale:_ The security risk of allowing legacy authentication protocols is that they do not support MFA.
+- _Rationale:_ The security risk of allowing legacy authentication protocols is they do not support multi-factor authentication (MFA).
 By blocking legacy protocols the impact of user credential theft is minimized.
 - _Last modified:_ June 2023

 ### Resources